-Schools who join our CHAT initiative are given a range of resources to use when auditing, planning and implementing activities in their school to complete Bronze, Silver and Gold Targets.
+Schools who join our award winning CHAT initiative are given a range of resources to use when auditing, planning and implementing activities in their school to complete Bronze, Silver and Gold Targets.
 The templates, action plans, surveys and other support materials are easy-to-use and are designed so schools can use them as they are or adapt them to meet their context and needs.

 The CHAT resource provides information, templates, action plans and other support materials that will assist schools who are implementing a whole-school approach in resilience, drug and road safety education.